 - If the encounter between text and visual image highlights a materiality of the text?

 - Can we assume an allegorical underworking in ekphrastic writing?

 - If ekphrasis works as textual museum, what insights are we gaining from an engagement with these text in terms of provenance?

 I am suggesting a reading group for the fall- and winter term that meets online (due to the current situation) every second week of the term for 90 minutes.
 In this reading group we will engage with texts of different genres that construct by their inherent intermedial drama such a Denkraum: We will read texts from the major literary categories of novel, drama, lyric as well as prose writings of critics and scholars, artworks, music pieces, photograph-text relations and digital manifestations of ekphrasis.

-If you are interest in joining this reading group and take a look at the reading list, please reach out to me: email@example.com The reading list I am offering is preliminary and reflects my current knowledge and engagement with this theme.
-The reading list is just a suggestion to get you thinking.
-Any ideas and suggestions to broaden the current scope of the reading list as well as interests in presentations or discussions of ongoing research are more than welcome!
+If you are interested in joining the reading group and want to take a look at the reading list, please reach out to me: firstname.lastname@example.org.The reading list is just a suggestion to get you thinking.
+Any suggestions to add to the reading list as well as ideas for presentations or discussions of ongoing research are more than welcome!